TheresaLui/SelfHelpContent_v2/articles/problemscopingques.media/problemscopingques-media-quota-access-policies.md

             "order": 2,
             "controlType": "dropdown",
-            "displayLabel": "What type of policy do you need increased?", "watermarkText": "Select a policy type requeste for this increase", "dropdownOptions": [
+            "displayLabel": "What type of policy do you need increased?", "watermarkText": "Select a policy type for quota increase", "dropdownOptions": [
                 {
                     "value": "Access Policy",